faq0123/IEOR4741_Projects/Project/phase-1/README.md

       # Test with various sizes and perform multiple runs for each test case
   └── cache_locality_main.cpp
       # row sweep and stride benchmark cases to highlight the impact of cache locality
+      #Task 3&4
+  ├── align_inline.cpp
+      # Investigate the impact of memory alignment and the use of inline.
 ```